tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 1. Go to the **Clock** page.
 1. Click on **Show more** and verify that it is the correct clock name your are displaying.

+**NOTE** that all items on the **Registration** page is stored locally in your browsers *local storage* to remember your settings when you start the app the next time.
+NO registration data is stored on the server.

 ## Stopping and starting clock during game
 Sometimes something happens that requirest the clock to be stopped.
 All users that register their (or their stations) name and optionally the *user password* (if required by the administrator) can stop the clock if they select a reason for it.